arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

 #### E3.
 The Principle of Quantified Cost of Delay If you only quantify one thing, quantify the cost of delay.

 You don't have business trading money for cycle time if you don't know the economic value of cycle time.
 No single sensitivity is more eye-opening than the cost of delay (COD).
-Cost of queues, determined by COD, dominates the economics of Flow.
+The cost of queues, determined by COD, dominates the economics of Flow.

 #### E4.
 The Principle of Economic Value-Added: The value added by an activity is the change in the economic value of the work product.